krathalan/apparmor-profiles/README.md

 - Network/Bluetooth cards:
 	- Intel Wireless-AC 9260

 I cannot guarantee that these profiles will work on any other hardware.

-All profiles should work with Xorg on NVIDIA hardware and with Wayland (and probably Xorg) on Intel hardware.
+All profiles should work with Xorg on NVIDIA hardware and with Sway (and probably Xorg) on Intel hardware.

-⚠️ <--- This symbol means you will need to edit the profile for your specific configuration.
+⚠️ This symbol means you may/will need to edit the profile for your specific configuration.
+You can find more information for the specific program in the "Notes about each profile" section.

-## Tested profiles
+### Tested profiles
+- Firefox
+- KeepassXC ⚠️
+- Lollypop ⚠️
+- mpv

+### New and somewhat untested profiles
+- bluetoothd
+- gpg-agent ⚠️
+- hexchat
+- iwd
+- mako ⚠️
+- NetworkManager
+- pulseaudio
+- redshift
+- rngd
+- ssh-agent ⚠️
+- swaybg ⚠️
+- syncthing ⚠️
+- waybar ⚠️
+- youtube-dl ⚠️

+## Notes about each profile
 ### Firefox
 From the top of the profile: